ROCm/rocm_smi_lib/docs/index.rst

 ..
 NOTE::

 The AMD System Management Interface Library (AMD SMI library) is a C library for Linux that provides a user space interface for applications to monitor and control AMD devices.
 This library will replace rocm_smi_lib over time.
-We recommend users to transition to AMD SMI.
+We recommend that users transition to the AMD SMI library.

 For more information, refer to  `GitHub repository <https://github.com/ROCm/amdsmi>`_.